About Otaru Canal Cruise

 Many old buildings remain near the canal, and our canal boats have been especially designed to blend into townscape in this historic area.
 Again, they have small, environmentally friendly engines, and are powered by biodiesel, which is produced by recycling used plant oils.

-Our canal cruises depart from the Chuobashi Bridge, which is conveniently located on the street in front of JR Otaru Station.
-This makes the ticket center and dock easily accessible, and our cruises easy to fit into your sightseeing schedule.
+Our canal cruises depart from the Chuobashi Bridge, which is located on the road leading to JR Otaru Station.
+This not only makes the ticket center and dock easy to get to, but also makes our cruises easy to fit into your sightseeing schedule.

 - The course taken will depend upon the weather and sea conditions at the time of the cruise.